-While your mind is deep in focus on complicated calculus questions, what background noise seems to speed up your ability to think?
-What sounds (or lack thereof) keep you motivated, or alleviate the most stress?
+When you are deeply focused on complicated calculus questions, what background noise seems to speed up your ability to think?
+What sounds (or lack thereof) keep you motivated, or help alleviate stress?

 Maybe you feel best when your nostrils are blessed with the aroma of essential oils.
-Or you enjoy the smell of your mom’s cooking, giving you the motivation to finish that last sentence of your report.
+Or maybe the smell of your mom’s cooking gives you the motivation to finish the last sentence of your report.

 How do scents play a role in the way you work?
-Which smells bring you the most relaxation, just enough to keep you moving forward?
+Which smells help you feel relaxed enough to keep moving forward?

-Perhaps you prefer to work with just one thing at a time—or you like to have everything laid out, overlapping over one another in a way that makes sense to you.
-Maybe you prefer having leg room to stretch, or you want everything within arm’s grasp so you can reach ‘em when you need ‘em.
+Perhaps you prefer to work on just one thing at a time—or you like to have everything laid out, overlapping one another in a way that makes sense to you.
+Maybe you prefer having leg room to stretch, or you want everything within arm’s reach so you can grab what you need, when you need it.

-How do you envision your ideal space being designed?
+How do you envision the layout of your ideal space?
 Or the layout of your work?
-How much ‘room’ do you prefer to work with, and what does this look like?
+How much ‘room’ do you prefer to work with, and what does it look like?

-How ‘social’ do you prefer to be while you’re at your peak of productivity?
+How social do you prefer to be while you’re at the peak of productivity?
 Are you someone who needs to talk through your ideas, or do you work best in your own mind?

 Defining your zone

-With your lists of your top preferences on a piece of paper, take a moment to reflect on why you chose these elements.
+With your top preferences listed on a piece of paper, take a moment to reflect on why you chose these elements.
 What do you value the most when you want to maximize your productivity?